s-bose/arrest/docs/index.md

 await example_svc.users.patch("/", request=UpdateUserRequest(password="hopefullyhashedagain"))
 ```

-You might also have noticed that a custom request DTOs can be provided such as `NewUserRequest` and `UpdateUserRequest`.
+You might also have noticed that custom request DTOs can be provided such as `NewUserRequest` and `UpdateUserRequest`.
 With this you can enable data validation and structure to your request data.
-Although, for now, these have to be pydantic classes.
+Arrest supports **pydantic models, Python dataclasses, plain dictionaries, and lists** as request/response types (since v0.1.10).

 ## Caveats and Future